mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 The default value of `closeOnSelect` depends on the component:

 - Date Picker and Date Range Picker: `true` on desktop and `false` on mobile variants;
-- Time Picker, Date Time Picker and Date Time Range Picker: `false` on both desktop and mobile variants.
+- Time Picker, Date Time Picker, and Date Time Range Picker: `false` on desktop and mobile variants.

   Here are a few examples: